jotavare/minishell/README.md

 <a href="https://github.com/jotavare/minishell/blob/master/subject/en_subject_minishell.pdf">Click here</a> for the subject of this project.

 ## MANDATORY
-- [x] Display a prompt when waiting for a new command.
+- [ ] Display a prompt when waiting for a new command.
-- [x] Having a working history.
+- [ ] Have a working history.
-- [x] Search and launch the right executable (based on the PATH or using a relative or absolute path).
+- [ ] Search and launch the right executable (based on the PATH variable or using a relative or an absolute path).
-- [x] Not use more than one global variable (explain its purpose if used).
+- [ ] Not use more than one global variable.
+Think about it.
+You will have to explain its purpose.
 - [ ] Not interpret unclosed quotes or special characters which are not required by the subject (`\` or `;`).
 - [ ] Handle `’` (single quote) which should prevent the shell from interpreting the meta-characters in the quoted sequence.
 - [ ] Handle `"` (double quote) which should prevent the shell from interpreting the meta-characters in the quoted sequence except for $ (dollar sign).